 On November 19, the city of Waldport unveiled of the new Louis Southworth bronze sculpture at the Alsea Bay Bridge Visitor Center & Museum.

 The sculptor, Peter Helzer, was on hand to speak about his work, as well as invited speaker Zachary Stocks, the executive director of Oregon Black Pioneers.
-The sculpture will be placed at the Alsea Bay Bridge Visitor Center & Museum until it can be permanently located at the new Louis Southworth Park sometime next spring or summer.
+The sculpture will be placed at the Alsea Bay Bridge Visitor Center & Museum until it can be permanently located at the new Louis Southworth Park sometime in the summer of 2023.

 Both the sculpture and park pay tribute to Louis Southworth, a former slave who homesteaded near Waldport in the 1870’s.
 Southworth was a ferryman and a dedicated fiddle player.
 Later, Southworth donated land for the first schoolhouse in Waldport and served on the school board.

 A story about Southworth and the new City Park aired on November 14 on KOIN-TV6/Portland, produced by KOIN-TV anchor and broadcast journalist, Ken Boddie.
 Viewers can watch the story here.

 To learn more about this project, visit one of these websites:

 Press release and photos courtesy Waldport Chamber